Snow is a near certainty in Philly this weekend, and it won’t melt quickly

 If it’s a mix at the outset it would quickly become all snow as temperatures fall below freezing, and continue into midmorning.

-The snow would be generated primarily by an upper-air disturbance, said Benz.
+The snow would be generated primarily by an upper-air disturbance, said Matt Benz, senior meteorologist for AccuWeather.
 It’s possible that the storm may regroup off the coast, however, that “probably will form too late to have any impact.”

 In a forecast discussion, the weather service said inch-an-hour snowfall rates are possible early Sunday.